andreamangano/confetti-cli/README.md

 **publish** and **share**
 beautiful HTML5 presentations.
-Confetti provides a way to turn your slides in an amazing online presentation using any of supported themes but it also allows to let advanced CSS and JavaScript for customized slide decks.
+Confetti provides a way to turn your slides in an amazing online presentation using any of supported themes.
+It also allows to let advanced CSS and JavaScript for customized slide decks.
 Why not get started now?

 ## Installation